-For the Fall Faith Formation program, we will have only in person classes for the Sacraments of First Communion and Confirmation 1 and 2.
-All other classes will be given a packet with outcomes listed for that grade along with a book and suggestions on where to find the answers to the outcomes listed.
+For the Fall Faith Formation program, we will have only in person classes for the Sacraments of First Communion and Confirmation 1 and 2 (2nd, 7th, and 8th).
+All other classes will be given a packet with cirriculum outcomes listed for that grade along with a book and suggestions on where to find the answers to the outcomes listed.
 The first meeting of the year will be Sunday, Sept.
 13th.
-At that time, we will have a parent meeting between the 8:30 and 11:00 Masses as well as the 11:00 and Spanish Mass.
+At that time, we will have a parent meeting at 9:45 as well as 12pm.
 Parents can pick up their books and information on that day.

-Those who will be in attendance for the face to face classes may enter from upstairs or the downstairs doors.
-Temperatures will be taken.
+Those who will be in attendance for the "in person" classes may enter from upstairs (7th and 8th grade may enter from downstairs doors) for temperature checks.
 Masks will be worn by all students and teachers.
 The classes will be spread out with a maximum number in each room to allow for social distancing.
 There will be teachers in each room for the sacrament classes.
-We ask that the parents remain outside.
+We ask that the parents remain outside or upstairs.
 The First Communion children will be brought to the parents in the narthex to sign them out.
 The older children can be released on their own.
 Classes will be shortened this year to 45 minutes.

 The rooms will receive professional cleaning.